• Skip to primary navigation

 Jump to Recipe·Print Recipe

 Classic MartinisWhile this might not be the exact way to make a classic martini, it’s the way I make them around here.
 The ratio of gin to vermouth seems to vary from recipe to recipe.
 Then there’s the debate over shaken or stirred.
 In the end, it all comes down to how YOU like it.
-This is my husband’s all time favorite drink and the way he likes them so that’s what I’m sharing with you today.
+This is the way I drink my dirty martinis so that’s what I’m sharing with you today.

 A classic martini made with gin or vodka, shaken, up and dirty, and garnished with either anchovy or blue cheese stuffed olives.
-My husband likes his martinis “up and dirty”, shaken well, with 3 olives, preferably stuffed with anchovies.
-Truth be told, he’d take 6 olives if nobody was looking.
-It’s like an appetizer in the glass for him!
-Today I got all fancy and made my own anchovy stuffed olives.
-Usually I buy a jar of them but sometimes they’re hard to find and stuffing your own are really much better tasting (according to my husband).
-I prefer my olives stuffed with blue cheese so I stuffed a few with a really great blue cheese.
-They’re so good, and I think better than what you can get from a jar.
+Today I got fancy and made my own anchovy and blue cheese stuffed olives.
+They’re so good, and I think much better than what you can get from a jar.

-For me, I’m not much of a gin drinker, so if I’m having a straight up martini it has to be with a good vodka…my favorites at the moment being Bootlegger 21, Ketel One and Hangar One.
-Hummm?
-What’s with the number one that I like so much?
+If I’m having a straight up martini it has to be with a good vodka…my favorites at the moment being Chopin, Ketel One and Hangar One.
 Again, use your favorite because that’s what you’ll be tasting in this drink!

 Print